slonigiraf/whitepaper/slonigiraf/ENG.md

 You can see that $Profit < 0$ only if $(-1 + N{_t} - 1.2 * N{_f}) < 0$, or simply when $N{_t} - 1.2 * N{_f} < 1$

-Table 4 summarizes in which situation students will lose money.
+Table 4 summarizes when it can happen.

 | Role              | $N{_t}$ | $N{_f}$ | $N{_t}-1.2*N{_f}$ | Losing money |
 | ----------------- | -- | -- | ------------ | ------------ |